 In 1981, former New Jersey state trooper Bob Holmes obtained his private investigator’s license.
-During this time, Bob made a name for himself managing physical threats and providing top rated investigative consulting in the tri-state area of NJ, NY, and PA.
-Celebrities who were performing at the casinos in Atlantic City often called on Bob for his services.
-Bob was a staple in this world at this point, then began to expand.
+Bob first made a name for himself managing physical threats for celebrities who were performing at the casinos in Atlantic City.
 Shortly thereafter, he found himself assigned to intellectual property crimes.
 In the early 1980’s there were very few people investigating the counterfeiting of trademarked brands and Bob was on top of it.

 As soon as he could, Bob Holmes got his entire family involved in his work.
-His pre-teen sons Rob and Jason began working for him as undercover operatives.
-The Holmes brothers were soon making undercover buys all over the Jersey Shore.
-They were getting paid in ice cream while father Bob Holmes made a name for himself as one of the premier detectives on the East Coast.
-Bob Holmes was called “Chief” on Canal Street in New York City throughout the entire 1990’s by the vendors and his legend grew to proportions previously not imagined.
+His pre-teen sons Rob and Jason began working for him as operatives, making undercover buys all over the Jersey Shore, getting paid in ice cream and funnel cake.
+Bob became one of the premier detectives on the East Coast and earned the title “Chief” on Canal Street in New York City and his legend grew to epic proportions.

-Rob Holmes (Jr.), meanwhile in 1995, was pursuing stand-up comedy in Los Angeles and, like Micheal Corleone, found himself pulled back into the family business.
-Soon, Rob began working for a premiere investigation firm on the opposite coast from his father.
-By 2001, Rob was handling his firm’s entire Internet portfolio and decided to start his own company, The Holmes Detective Agency.
-Jason Holmes was in the U.S. Navy during the 90’s and stationed in Virginia, which was close enough to continue his work in New York City with his father on weekend raid days.
-After 9/11 Jason was reassigned to San Diego as Navy Management.
+Meanwhile, Rob Holmes (Jr.) was pursuing stand-up comedy in Los Angeles and began working for a premiere investigation firm on the opposite coast.
+By 2001, Rob (Jr.) was handling his firm’s entire Internet portfolio and decided to start his own company.
+Jason was in the Navy during the 90’s and stationed in Virginia, which was close enough to continue his work in New York with Bob on weekend raid days.
+After 9/11 the Navy reassigned Jason to San Diego.

-Bob passed away in 2004 and the Holmes brothers found themselves on the same coast and aching to keep the family tradition going.
-Then The Holmes Detective Agency became IPCybercrime, focusing on Rob and Jason‘s specialties.
-The brothers focused solely on Intellectual Property cases and the Web.
-In 2007 the Holmes brothers moved their corporate headquarters to Plano, Texas.
-Plano is home to many major corporate headquarters including Dr Pepper Snapple Group, Bank of America Home Loans, HP Enterprise Services, Capital One, JCPenney, Ericsson, Alcatel-Lucent, Frito-Lay, Dell and Toyota.
-Their company really began to flourish here, becoming a staple in the intellectual property cybercrime space.
+Bob passed away in 2004 and the Holmes Brothers found themselves on the same coast and aching to keep the family tradition going.
+Then calling their firm IPCybercrime, focused on Rob and Jason‘s specialties: Intellectual Property cases and the Web.
+In 2007 the Holmes Brothers moved their corporate headquarters to Plano, Texas, also home to Frito-Lay, Toyota, Cinemark Theaters, Keurig Dr Pepper, FedEx Office, Capital One, JCPenney, Siemens, and Pizza Hut.

 The Transformation Into MI:33

-Our company began taking in a large number of cases related to physical threats and information leaks around 2009.
-Over the next few years, our case intake for these types of cases became competitive with our Intellectual Property work.
-We changed the name of the company because IPCybercrime was too descriptive.
-Our portfolio was now much wider than our original specialty.
-Hence the non-descriptive, mysterious-sounding name MI:33 (ask us what it means if you dare).
-Over the last decade, our clients have been requesting threat mitigation and crisis management in addition to our Intellectual Property consulting work.
+The company began taking a large number of cases related to physical threats and information leaks around 2009.
+Over the next few years, their case intake for these types of cases became competitive with their Intellectual Property work.
+They changed the name of the company because their portfolio was now much wider than their original specialty.
+Hence the non-descriptive, mysterious-sounding name MI:33 (click here if you are curious as to what it means).
+Over the last decade, MI:33's clients have been requesting threat mitigation and due diligence in addition to their Intellectual Property work.